springboardmentor3847a-cloud/ImpactSense-Earthquake-Impact-Prediction/README.md

-# ImpactSense-Earthquake-Impact-Prediction
+ImpactSense – Earthquake Impact Prediction

 ImpactSense: AI-Powered Earthquake Risk Analyzer

 ImpactSense is an end-to-end data science and full-stack project that predicts and visualizes the potential impact of earthquakes.
 It integrates live data pipelines, machine learning models, explainable AI (XAI), and a web-based interface for real-time risk assessment.

-The project demonstrates a complete MLOps-style workflow, from data preprocessing and model training to explainability and deployment via a React + Express web app.
+The project demonstrates a complete MLOps-style workflow — from data preprocessing and model training to explainability and deployment using a React + Express web app.

 Project Overview

-ImpactSense is designed to analyze earthquake characteristics such as magnitude, depth, and population density to predict their likely impact.
-The project uses advanced feature engineering and explainability techniques to ensure transparent predictions.
+ImpactSense analyzes earthquake characteristics such as magnitude, depth, and population density to predict their likely impact.

-The system is composed of:
+It uses advanced feature engineering and explainability techniques to ensure transparent predictions.

+System Components:

-   Machine Learning Pipeline: Built using Python and scikit-learn.
+Machine Learning Pipeline built using Python and scikit-learn

-   Explainability Tools: SHAP for feature contribution insights.
+Explainability Tools using SHAP for feature contribution insights

-   Web Interface: React-based frontend with an Express backend API for real-time predictions.
+Web Interface developed with React frontend and Express backend API for real-time predictions

 Milestone 1: Data Preparation and Preprocessing

-This milestone focused on creating a reliable dataset for model training and validation.
+*This milestone focused on creating a reliable dataset for model training and validation.

 Key Steps:

-Fetched or simulated earthquake data including parameters like Magnitude, Depth, Latitude, Longitude, Population Density, and Soil Type.
+Fetched or simulated earthquake data including Magnitude, Depth, Latitude, Longitude, Population Density, and Soil Type

-Engineered an ImpactScore feature that captures the interaction between these parameters.
+Engineered an ImpactScore feature capturing interactions between parameters

-Handled data preprocessing tasks including normalization and handling missing values.
+Applied preprocessing including normalization and missing value handling

-Conducted exploratory data analysis (EDA) to understand feature distributions and correlations.
+Conducted exploratory data analysis (EDA) to understand distributions and correlations

 Milestone 2: Model Training and Evaluation

-This milestone covered the development of a predictive model to estimate earthquake impact based on multiple input features.
+This milestone developed a predictive model to estimate earthquake impact.

 Approach:

-Split the data into training and testing sets.
+Split data into training (80%) and testing (20%) sets

-Implemented a Random Forest Regressor trained on 80% of the data.
+Implemented a Random Forest Regressor

-Computed evaluation metrics including:
+Computed evaluation metrics:

 Mean Absolute Error (MAE): 3.401